jyutzler/Bridge-Systems/system.md

 ## Game Tries
 #### Help Suit Game Try

-Once suit agreement has been reached in a non-game-forcing auction, a new suit is a game try.
+Once any major suit is raised from 1 to 2 (declaring suit agreement), a new suit is a game try.
 The idea is to identify a suit Qxx or better that would benefit from fitting honors.
 One may bid game, sign off, or make another game try.

+When this treatment is used, other bids change their meanings.
+   * 2NT shows a balanced hand
+   * 3 of the trump suit shows bad trumps but otherwise a good hand
 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.